RickWithThePortalGun/WCI/README.md

 ### Ideas for Contributions
 - Add more news sources or RSS feeds
-- Improve the escalation scoring algorithm
+- Improve the AI escalation scoring prompts or rule-based fallback
+- Add persistent caching (Redis/database) for multi-instance deployments
 - Add new conflict zones or update existing ones
 - Enhance the UI/UX
 - Fix bugs or improve performance
 - Add tests or improve documentation
+- Optimize AI scoring batch processing

 ---